Poetry Reading by Poet Laureate Joy Harjo

 Harjo recently edited When the Light of the World was Subdued, Our Songs Came Through: A Norton Anthology of Native Nations Poetry, which includes works by 160 poets representing nearly 100 Indigenous nations.

-The event is organized by Indigenous Studies @ UVA and supported by the UVA Office of the President, the Office of the Vice President and Provost, the UVA Library, the Mapping Indigenous Worlds Humanities Lab, the Global Studies program, the Mellon Indigenous Arts Program, and the Departments of English and Anthropology.
+The event is organized by Native American and Indigenous Studies @ UVA and supported by UVA's Office of the President, Office of the Vice President and Provost, Office of Engagement, Mellon Indigenous Arts Program, Mapping Indigenous Worlds Humanities Lab, UVA Library, Global Studies program, and the Departments of English and Anthropology.